Recently implemented changes to the PCI Data Security Standard (DSS) include MFA requirements for...

 Personally identifiable information in the hands of bad actors can be used to pilfer bank accounts, erode consumer credit ratings, and destroy an individual’s reputation when seeking employment.
 For financial organizations and other entities handling personal data, the average cost of a data breach is staggering—$7.3 million in the U.S. alone—which is why it’s important to know the regulations and your responsibility to protect data.

-Types of Personally Identifiable Information
+Types of PII

 Cardholder Data – A type of personally identifiable information usually associated with a credit or debit card.
 The information associated with the card—account number and name, pin numbers, expiration dates, and security codes—is typically all that is needed for hackers to help themselves to ill-gotten merchandise or cash.